 • Fall Quarter: September 25-December 15

 What would be a typical schedule for a Fellow?Each week’s schedule includes a weekly lunchtime seminar and a weekly late afternoon seminar with all members of the DCI cohort and faculty from across the University.
-In addition, each Fellow participates in one or two courses that meet at various times during the week and is engaged in other academic activities that involve time commitments on a regular basis.
+In addition, each Fellow participates in one or two courses that meet at various times during the week and is engaged in other academic activities that involve time commitments on a regular schedule.
 There are monthly evening events with speakers from Stanford and Silicon Valley and quarterly 1-2 day colloquia.
 Beyond these structured activities Fellows and Partners may wish to take advantage of the many opportunities at Stanford for such activities as lectures, concerts, and sports events.

 What are the expectations for residency at Stanford?Since the DCI program is full time for the winter, spring and autumn quarters, Fellows and Partners benefit the most from their participation if they are able to be on campus most days of the week during these quarters.
 Residency during the summer quarter is optional and depends on whether the Fellows and Partners participate in specifically designated summer programs.
 The seminar programs and think tanks are not held over the summer.

 Is there office space for Fellows on campus?Yes, the DCI has shared office space in the heart of campus where Fellows can work and connect with one another.